stvlange/stvlange.github.com/_posts/2014-04-03-simple_wizardry.markdown

 <img src="/images/meatball-slicers3.png">

 Hopefully you have seen the power of pivot tables and the flexibility that slicers offer.
 In every one of these examples the data sheet has never been changed.
 I really find pivot tables and slicers to be a great lightweight alternative to using Access or another database.
 I personally can't stand working in Microsoft Access, so for me learning about pivot tables and slicers was a huge revelation.

-As always there are some great tutorials out there that are just a Google search away.
-Ciao for now!
+As always there are some great tutorials out there on pivot tables that are only a Google search away.